Permaculture: History

 Following the publication of Permaculture One, Mollison responded to widespread enthusiasm for the work by traveling and teaching a three-week program that became known as the Permaculture Design Course.
 It addressed the application of permaculture design to growing in major climatic and soil conditions, to the use of renewable energy and natural building methods, and to "invisible structures" of human society.
 He found ready audiences in Australia, New Zealand, the USA, Britain, and Europe, and from 1985 also reached the Indian subcontinent and southern Africa.
-Students of Mollison's Permaculture Design Course (PDC) included Max Lindegger, Lea Harrison, Robyn Francis, and Geoff Lawton in Australia, Tom Ward, Dave Jacke, Michael Pilarski, and Dan Hemenway in the USA, Andrew Langford in Britain, and Declan Kennedy and Margrit Kennedy in Europe.
 By the early 1980s, the concept had broadened from agricultural systems towards sustainable human habitats and at the 1st Intl.
 Permaculture Convergence, a gathering of graduates of the PDC held in Australia, the curriculum was formalized and its format shortened to two weeks.
 After Permaculture One, Mollison further refined and developed the ideas while designing hundreds of properties.
 This led to the 1988 publication of his global reference work, Permaculture: A Designers Manual.
-Mollison lectured in over 80 countries and taught the PDC to hundreds of students.
 Mollison encouraged graduates to become teachers and set up their own institutes and demonstration sites.
 Critics suggest that this success weakened permaculture's social aspirations of moving away from industrial social forms.
 They argue that the self-help model (akin to franchising) has had the effect of creating market-focused social relationships that the originators initially opposed.

-In the 1990s, the permaculture movement spread throughout Asia, Africa, and the Americas.
-In Hong Kong, the Asian Institute of Sustainable Architecture (AISA) was established.
-The Mesoamerican Permaculture Institute (IMAP) flourished in Guatemala.
-The Permaculture Institute of El Salvador is another example.